kanischev/bliss/README.md

 Provides CRUD functionality and conventions on the whole APP structure.

 #Why?
-Because Lift's CRUD mechanisms are not perfect as for me.
-I prefer to separate models from views (there should not be view-annotations in model classes) You can't create forms for case classes easily with support for validation and custom form input fields, submit prevention etc.
+Because BLISS provides mature stack for web-application development Because Lift is powerful web-framework and BLISS can provide reusable components to get maximum result with minimum efforts Because BLISS offers simple and transparent solution for forms creation with support for validation and custom form input fields, submit prevention etc. with no boilerplate
-All that boilerplate simplified by BLISS

 #The purpose:
-To create scala LIFT-based webframework, providing infrastructure for fast setup and running LIFT-based application with additional functionality that LIFT lacks out-of-the-box.
+To create easy-to-use LIFT-based web-framework, with infrastructure for fast setup and run complex web-applications.

 #Modules
     *bliss-utils*       - contains reusable helpers trait, classes etc.